Hang-On: Commercial performance

 Hang-On went on to become the highest-grossing arcade video game of 1985 in the United States, and then the highest-grossing arcade game of 1986 in both Japan and the United States.
-In the United Kingdom, it was the second highest-grossing arcade game of 1986 in London, just below Nemesis (Gradius).
+In the United Kingdom, it was the second highest-grossing arcade game of 1986 in London, just below Gradius.
 The ride-on cabinet was later Japan's ninth highest-grossing upright/cockpit arcade game of 1987.
+Sega sold 20,000 arcade machines worldwide, making it Sega's best-selling arcade simulator up until then.
+However, the game was impacted by piracy, with Sega estimating 20,000 to 30,000 counterfeit arcade machines sold illegally.

 Critical reception

 The arcade game received positive reviews from critics upon release.
 Mike Roberts and Steve Phipps of Computer Gamer magazine called it "one of the best arcade games ever" with particular praise for the bike cabinet and physical controls.
 Clare Edgeley of Computer and Video Games magazine gave it a rave review.
 She called it the most realistic arcade game to be released, citing the need to tilt the bike and the placement of the throttle and brake controls being where they are on a real motorcycle.
 She said it "combines the superb graphics of a Pole Position style race with the physical act of riding a bike".
-Sinclair User praised Hang-On for its simple-yet-fun gameplay, responsive controls, and unique tilt-based arcade cabinet.
+Sinclair User praised Hang-On for its simple-yet-fun gameplay, responsive controls and unique tilt-based arcade cabinet.
 Computer Gamer magazine's Game of the Year Awards nominated it for best coin-op game of the year, which it lost to Capcom's Commando.

 Computer and Video Games and Mean Machines reviewed the Master System port and scored it positively.
 ACE praised the quality of the Master System conversion, though noted there were some minor graphics jerks compared to the original as well as the loss of the crashing graphics of the arcade version.
 British magazine Sega Pro called the Master System port "a damn fine racing game".